keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 ![Flow 1 Interactive KPI Report](/templates/interactive-kpi-reporting/flow1-report.png)

 ## Use Data App with Interactive KPI Reporting
-To utilize this template fully, you’ll want to set up also the data app, which visualizes the data.
-The app is already pre-defined.
+To fully utilize this template, set up the pre-defined data app for data visualization.

+To gets started, follow these steps:

-In order to start, simply select this template from the list, and then click **Use Template**.
-This will guide you to a page where all the details related to this template are described.
-From here, click **Use Template** once more, give it a name, and click **Next Step**.
+1. Select this template from the list.
+2. Click **Use Template**.
+This will direct you to a page with detailed information about the template.
+3. Click **Use Template** once more, assign it a name, and proceed to the **Next Step**.

 {: .image-popup}
 ![Name Interactive KPI Report](/templates/interactive-kpi-reporting/name-int-kpi-report.png)

-This will take you to the page where you can set up the template containing the data app configuration.
-Here, you will need to provide credentials for the data sources and data destinations you want to use.
+This will take you to the page where you can configure the data app template.
+Here, you will need to provide credentials for the data sources and data destinations you intend to use.
 Once you have completed this step, you can launch your data app using this template.

 {: .image-popup}
 ![Interactive KPI Report PS](/templates/interactive-kpi-reporting/int-kpi-report-ps.png)

 A data app has been created.
-You can also find its details in the section **Components – Data Apps**, where you can always edit the data apps you have created.
+You can find its details in the **Components – Data Apps** section, where you can edit the apps you have created.

-Below, you can see a screenshot of the data app created from the Interactive KPI Report template.
-Don’t worry, when configuring the app for the Interactive KPI Report, you only need to insert the Keboola Token in the dialog box displayed on the screenshot below and save the configuration.
+Below, you can see a screenshot of the data app created using the Interactive KPI Report template.
+When configuring the app for the Interactive KPI Report, simply insert the Keboola Token in the dialog box shown in the screenshot below and save the configuration.

 {: .image-popup}
 ![Interactive KPI Report – Keboola Token](/templates/interactive-kpi-reporting/keboola-token.png)